wallyatgithub/h2loadrunner/README.md

   h2loadrunner supports JSON based configuration.

-  With this feature, h2loadrunner can support flexible scenarios combinations, not limiting to typical CRUD (Create-Read-Update-Delete) scenarios.
+  With this feature, h2loadrunner can support flexible scenario combinations, not limiting to typical CRUD (Create-Read-Update-Delete) scenario.

   Json schema: https://github.com/wallyatgithub/h2loadrunner/blob/main/config_schema.json

   Example Json data: https://github.com/wallyatgithub/h2loadrunner/blob/main/example_config.json

-  It is recommended to use a GUI Json editor to load the schema, and input data (Of course it can be done manually, but it is error-prone when dealing with scenarios section)
+  It is recommended to use a GUI Json editor to load the schema, and input data (Of course it can be done manually, but it is error-prone when dealing with scenario section)

   Example screenshot of GUI Json editor: